 - a.
 General.
 Any ACTIVE GSACEP member may be nominated. - b.
 Departing/former members.
 An individual nominated for the Award who transfers from or otherwise leaves GSACEP before the award selection process has been completed remains eligible for one calendar year from the date of nomination. - c.
 Exceptions: Resident, student, affiliate, honorary, or corporate members do not meet the eligibility requirements, but may be considered on an exception basis.
-Such an exception requires the consent of two thirds of the voting members present at a duly constituted meeting of the Board of Directors a.
+Such an exception requires the consent of two thirds of the voting members present at a duly constituted meeting of the Board of Directors

+Criteria: Each nomination must document that the nominee has contributed to the advancement of Emergency Medicine in one or more of the following categories.

+- a.
 Sustained Chapter Leadership and Service.
-Individual leadership and service while a member of GSACEP that have brought growth to the Chapter, improved Chapter services to members, or enhanced the reputation of the Chapter within ACEP and/or organized medicine over a period of at least three years.
+Individual leadership and service while a member of GSACEP that have brought growth to the Chapter, improved Chapter services to members, or enhanced the reputation of the Chapter within ACEP and/or organized medicine over a period of at least three years. - b.

-Criteria: Each nomination must document that the nominee has contributed to the advancement of Émergency Medicine in one or more of the following categories.

-- b.
 Advancement of Federal/Military Emergency Medicine.
 Service as an emergency physician that has advanced the specialty within the Federal/Military Medicine.
 This may include contributions specific to Emergency Medicine, or more general contributions to Federal/Military Medicine that have brought favorable recognition to an individual noted as a representative emergency physician.
 This could include high visibility service in non-Emergency Medicine positions. - c.
 Emergency Medicine Education/Research.
 Conspicuous contribution to the specialty through research, teaching, publications, or other significant academic endeavors while serving as a Federal/Emergency Physician. - d.
 Clinical Emergency Physician.
 Singular achievements related to direct patient care, such as responding to disaster or mass casualty situations; unusual clinical acumen resulting in life-saving diagnosis or intervention with one or more individual patients, or patient care involving personal heroism by Federal/Military emergency physicians.